Are "All-Natural" Skincare Products Worth The Hype?

 First, we have to be sure how we define "chemical" and "natural."

-Not every chemical is bad just as not every natural ingredient is good.
+Not every chemical is bad, just as not every natural ingredient is good.
 Many ingredients that sound "chemical" are actually naturally derived, but they either:

 • have a "chemical-sounding" name to make the formula look more scientific or,

-• are synthetic versions of more expensive or otherwise animal-derived ingredients, which are literally identical to the ones they're imitating.
+• are synthetic versions of more expensive or otherwise animal-derived ingredients, which are literally chemically identical to the ones they're imitating.
 Not practically.
 Literally.

 It's actually synthetic Hyaluronic Acid, which is something the skin naturally produces to keep itself hydrated.
 This is one of the most important ingredients in skincare because it holds 1000x its weight in water and binds water to the skin when the skin has lost the ability to do this by itself (especially as we get older).
 However, before chemists figured out how to synthesize Hyaluronic Acid in the lab, they had to harvest it from natural sources -- chiefly, rooster combs.